DaveShepperd/mgwfs/README.md

-mgwfsf - Read/write Atari Games/Midway Games West filesystem.
+mgwfs - Read/write Atari Games/Midway Games West filesystem.
 ===

-This project started as the now defunct mgwfs project: a Linux device driver.
-I couldn't get that to work so backed off and wrote it as an interface to libfuse.
+Written via an interface to libfuse.
-Much simpler and it came together quickly and quite nicely.

 The license remains GPL because it appears that is what libfuse requires.